thindil/steamsky/bin/doc/CONTRIBUTING.md

 ### Some general hints about reporting bugs

-* In the "Title" field try to write short but not a too vague description of the problem.
+* In the "Title" field try to write short but not a too vague description of the issue.
 Good example: "Game crashed when entering base".
 Bad example:
-  "Game crashes often."
+  "Game often crashes."
-* In the body/comment field try to write as much information about the problem as possible.
+* In the body/comment field try to write as much information about the issue as possible.
 In most cases, more information is better than less.
-General rule of a good problem report is to give enough information to allow other people to reproduce the problem.
-It may be in the form of the steps which are needed for recreating this problem.
+General rule of a good report is to give enough information to allow other people to reproduce the issue.
+It may be in the form of the steps which are needed for recreating this issue.
-* If the game crashed, in most cases it should create file *error.log* in *data* directory.
+* If the game crashed, in most cases it should save the game.
 It will be a lot of help if you can attach that file to the bug report.
-Every bug information in this file contains: Date when the crash occured, version of the game used, the source code file and line in this file.
-  If game can't discover the source code file, it writes memory address instead.
-  You can check this last information by using command `addr2line` in the directory where *steamsky* executable file is.
-Example:

-  `addr2line -e steamsky [here full list of memory addresses from error.log]`
+Also, it will be helpfull, if you attach copied and pasted information contained in error report window from "Technical information" section or attach `error.log` file from the game's directory with saved games.

 ### Example of bug report: